pybender/cloudml/doc/_build/html/_sources/glossary.txt

         A single row of data is called an example.

     Target Variable
-        Target variable is the variable(feature) that is or should be the output.
+        Target variable is the variable (feature) that is or ought to be the output.

     Data Set
-        Data set is a data in csv or json format could be used for train/test model.
+        Data set is a data in csv or json format which could be used to train/test the model.

     Extraction Plan
-        Extraction Plan is describes how to import the dataset from various datasources and howto that data should be converted.
+        Extraction Plan describes how the dataset is imported from various datasources and how it should be converted.

     Classifier
-        `estimator <http://en.wikipedia.org/wiki/Estimator>`_  for classification.
+        `Estimator <http://en.wikipedia.org/wiki/Estimator>`_  for classification.
 A Python object that implements the methods ``fit(X, y)`` and ``predict(T)`` and builds using classifier config section in features.json file.

     Accuracy (error rate)
-        The rate of correct (incorrect) predictions made by the model over a data set (cf. covera
+        The rate of correct (incorrect) predictions made by the model for a data set (cf. covera

     Confusion matrix
-        A matrix showing the predicted and actual classifications.
+        A matrix displaying the predicted and actual classifications.
 A confusion matrix is of size LxL, where L is the number of different label values.
 The following confusion matrix is for L=2:

 		+-------------------+----------+----------+
 		|actual \\ predicted| Negative | Positive |